-About the stories he had told her while on the ride, his expressions that lit up when she asked about certain things pertaining to magic, his serious face as he looked towards the broken fields, his coolness like those of the adults which made her nervous around him.
+About the stories he had told her while on the ride, his expressions that lit up when she asked about certain things pertaining to magic, his serious face as he stared quietly toward the broken fields, and his calm coolness like those of an adult, which only made her more nervous around him.

 Not only did her father take him into a dangerous situation, from what she heard, he was the one who saved her father and everyone else.

-What the boy had said on the ride home really caught her by surprise.
+What the boy said on the ride home really caught her by surprise.

-At the beginning, a part of her was intrigued by the boy, but a greater part of her was always fighting against her parent’s future designs.
+At first, a small part of her was intrigued by the boy, but in her mind she was always fighting against her parent’s future designs.
 Lessons about being a proper lady, proper etiquette, engaging in conversations, reading the atmosphere, education, and even dancing lessons which she was bad at.

-Everything, they claimed, was for her future with this young boy that she barely knew.
-She had gone along with it because she did not want to disappoint her parents, but what he said earlier today opened her eyes to why they were so adamant about it.
+Everything, they claimed, was for her future with this young boy who she barely knew.
+She went along with it because she did not want to disappoint her parents, but what he said earlier today opened her eyes to why they were so adamant about it.

-“I refuse, because I will not be the shackles that binds your daughter.”
+“I refuse, because I will not be the shackles that bind your daughter.”
 She quoted him.
-She was young, but she has been taught well—especially over the past year.
-She was not one who couldn’t read the underlying message in those words.
+She was young, but she had been taught well—especially over the past year.
+She was not one who could not read the underlying message in those words.